keldefrawy/keldefrawy.github.io/_rd_articles/consolidation-as-triage.md

 A press release cannot distinguish among them.

+## Capability due diligence is different from asset due diligence

+Ordinary transaction review can identify legal entities, contracts, liabilities, patents, facilities, equipment, and named employees.
+Research capability also depends on relations and permissions that may not survive assignment.

+The acquirer needs a **capability thesis** for each important technical area:

+1. What class of question can the target originate, test, and transition today?
+2. Which critical roles, facilities, data, sponsor trust, and decision rights make that possible?
+3. Which host complement is expected to strengthen the path?
+4. Which integration action could break it?
+5. What evidence after one, five, and ten years will distinguish renewal from pipeline harvest?
+6. What is the transfer or restoration plan if the thesis fails?

+This differs from retaining “key employees.”
+A capability may require an uncelebrated instrument specialist, program integrator, security officer, or customer relationship alongside a famous scientist.
+Retention bonuses aimed at individually visible stars can preserve the nodes with the highest market signal while losing the minimum cut.

+Due diligence should therefore map critical role combinations and working edges with consent and proportionality.
+It should not become surveillance of private relationships or a promise that every prior collaboration remains.
+The object is an operational dependency record: which combinations must be tested before integration changes them irreversibly.

+The acquisition thesis should include a pre-mortem.
+If the combination fails scientifically despite closing successfully, what likely caused it—departure, sponsor distrust, facility interruption, narrowed problem selection, IP friction, incompatible security regimes, or a host roadmap that absorbed all discretionary work?
+Each predicted failure receives a leading indicator and an owner.

 ## PARC and SRI: a completed legal transfer, an open institutional question

 [Xerox’s 2023 announcement](#source-xerox-parc-sri) says the donation would allow Xerox to focus on print, digital, and IT services while PARC joined a research institution expected to sustain deep-technology work.
 It credits PARC with Ethernet, laser printing, graphical interfaces, and ubiquitous computing.
 The stated logic is complementary focus: Xerox narrows around its business, and PARC gains a host whose core purpose is research. <span class="rd-evidence-token" data-evidence="D">D</span>